Carlsbad Decrees: Background

-After the Hambach Festival in 1832 the persecution was renewed for the last time.
+After the Hambach Festival in 1832, the persecution was renewed for the last time.
 Only after the March Revolution of 1848 were the Carlsbad Decrees abrogated by the German Bundestag, on 2 April 1848.

 Text of the decrees

-The decrees effectively dissolved the Burschenschaften Studentenverbindungen as well as the Turnerschaften and also provided for university inspectors and press censors.
-Reformers in many local governments were forced out and by 1820 all significant liberal and nationalistic German reform movements had come to an end.
+The decrees effectively dissolved the Burschenschaft student associations and the student sports organizations and also provided for university inspectors and press censors.
+Reformers in many local governments were forced out, and by 1820 all significant liberal and nationalistic German reform movements had come to an end.
 The decrees were organized into three sections.